top of page

 THURSDAY, APRIL 25th

-*There is option for race package pick up on race morning (between 7:00am-7:30am at the staging area, start/finish) HOWEVER, this is not recommended and should be a last minute alternative.
-We will not be able to accommodate all racers for package pick up on race morning.
+*There is option for race package pick up on race morning (between 7:00am-7:30am at the staging area, start/finish) HOWEVER, this should be a last minute alternative.

 Government issued identification is required to pick up race package.
-It is acceptable to pick up for another registered runner with written confirmation (text/email) and/or copy of photo ID.
+It is acceptable to pick up for another registered runner with confirmation (text/email) and/or photo of photo ID.
+Paper copy is not required; showing confirmation on electronic device (phone/tablet) is preferred.

 SUNRISE & SUNSET: